Workshops 2026

 This Workshop is for curious movers looking to learn the primary pathways and partner work skills in Contact.

 Soften into touch, playfulness, stillness, and somatic practices.
 Contact is not just dance, but a continuous investigation on movement as a vehicle for present moment awareness, connection, creative expression, community, and self empowerment.
 Join us to embody the primary skills of contact, including weight sharing, counterbalance, surfing, acrobatics in low post and basic dance lifts.
 We also work with the creative and somatic sides of CI, through Bartenieff Fundamentals, Authentic Movement, improvising, bodywork, contemporary floorwork and much more.
 Ideal for anyone brand new and those who would like to brush up on their skills.
 No previous experience is required, however some dance or movement background is an asset.
 This will be our 42nd edition of Momentum, having training hundreds of new contact dancers since 2020 in Bali, Thailand, and Canada.
 Small class size - 14 spaces available.
 WHAT WE COVER DAY 1 • CI Foundations, Bartenieff Fundamentals, Contemporary Floorwook, Falling Safely, Weight Sharing, Surfing, and Table.
-DAY 2 • Improvisation and Play, Authentic Movement, Bodywork, History, Contact Improvisation Combos, Easy Lifts and Jam Etiquette. 📆 February 10 &11 , 2026 (Tuesday + Wednesday) ⏰ 12:15 - 6:15 pm daily (1.5 hour break, 9 hours total) 📍 Koh Phangan (Location sent to participants the day before) *1 day option is available - 4 slots only (50% rate).
+DAY 2 • Improvisation and Play, Authentic Movement, Bodywork, History, Contact Improvisation Combos, Easy Lifts and Jam Etiquette. 📆 February 20 &22 , 2026 Friday 12:30 - 6:30 pm Sunday 12 - 6pm (1.5 hour break, 9 hours total) 📍 Koh Phangan (Location sent to participants the day before) *1 day option is available - 4 slots only (50% rate).

 .jpeg)